 The Term Loan initially bore interest at rates based upon either a base rate plus an applicable margin of 1.75% or adjusted LIBOR rate plus an applicable margin of 2.75%, subject to a LIBOR floor of 0.75%.
 Beginning in the second quarter of 2014, and measured each quarterly period thereafter, the applicable margin related to base rate loans is reduced to 1.50% and the applicable margin related to LIBOR rate loans is reduced to 2.50%, in each case, if the Borrower's net debt leverage ratio, as defined in the Term Loan, falls below 3.00 to 1.00 for that measurement period.
-The Company's net debt leverage ratio as of March 31, 2016 was above 3.00 to 1.00.
-As of March 31, 2016, the Company is in compliance with all covenants of the Term Loan.
-There are no financial maintenance covenants on the Term Loan.
+The Company's net debt leverage ratio as of June 30, 2016 was above 3.00 to 1.00.